samuelemarro/IPFS-Chrome-Search/README.md

 # IPFS-Chrome-Search
 IPFS search directly from the Chrome omnibox.

+You can find a gifv showing example usage [here](https://gfycat.com/unimportantwarlikejanenschia).

 ## About the Extension
 This extension allows you to use ipfs-search's API directly from your search bar.
 Simply type "ipfs" + Tab/Space to activate it.